mrtazz/restclient-cpp/README.md

 RestClient::Response r = RestClient::head("http://url.com")

 // Post Form Upload
-/* Filling information about the form in a Helpers::PostFormInfo object */ Helpers::PostFormInfo uploadInfo;
+/* Filling information about the form in a RestClient::PostFormInfo object */ RestClient::PostFormInfo uploadInfo;
 /* "submitted" is the name of the "file" input and "TestPostForm.txt" is the location of the file to submit.
 <input type="file" name="submitted">